 Felonies typically result if the loss is $2,500 or more.
 Yet, it's also possible to face a felony charge if the loss is less if the property is a home or if the damage is caused by a firearm.
 Felonies range from state jail felonies to felonies of the first degree, depending on the factors involved.
 Felonies almost always result in jail time but can also include fines.

 Child Caught in an Act of Criminal Mischief?
-Call The Maddox Law Firm.
+Call Maddox Law.

 Kids make mistakes.
-Your child’s mistake shouldn’t hinder their future.
-If your child is facing a charge for criminal mischief, reach out to the compassionate attorneys at The Maddox Law Firm.
-To learn more about your potential case, give us a call at 972-373-3635 or send us a message.
+Your child's mistake shouldn't hinder their future.
+If your child is facing a charge for criminal mischief, reach out to the compassionate attorneys at Maddox Law.
+To learn more about your potential case, give us a call at 972-546-2496 or send us a message.